 Spain topped the list with a score of 81, ahead of Sweden (77) and Argentina (76), despite the fact that only 23% of Spanish people said they even knew a transgender person (9th place).

 Six countries fell below the 60 points mark, while Russia was the only country to score below 50 points overall.

 The Williams Institute optimistically reported that “in all 23 countries, majorities of survey respondents supported important transgender rights”, though the level of support from each country depended greatly on which right, in particular, was being addressed.

-In all 23 countries, a majority of those surveyed said they supported the right to change identity documents, although most still felt some kind regulation from medical professionals and governments was necessary.
+In all 23 countries, a majority of those surveyed said they supported the right to change identity documents, although most still felt some kind of regulation from medical professionals and governments was necessary.
 In 21 countries, a majority said they supported policies banning discrimination against transgender people.
-Support dwindled, however, when asking about specific rights such as the right to marry (16 countries), to adopt (14 countries) or to access the public restroom of one’s gender identity (15 countries).
+Support dwindled, however, when asking about specific rights such as the right to marry (16 countries), to adopt (14 countries), or to access the public restroom of one’s gender identity (15 countries).